batmanlab/ICML-2023-Route-interpret-repeat/README.md

 | `--imagenome-radgraph-landmark-mapping-file`      | Landmark mapping between ImaGenome and RadGraph           | [landmark_mapping.json](https://drive.google.com/file/d/1a0hVwvS_WVKFfIrYQsSCCznZiCRxy-XC/view?usp=drive_link)                                      |

 ## Training pipeline
+### For training MIMIC-CXR please follow our [MICCAI 2023](https://github.com/batmanlab/MICCAI-2023-Route-interpret-repeat-CXRs) repository to cater the high imbalance.

 All the scripts for training MoIE, is included in [`./src/scripts`](/src/scripts) folder for all the datasets and architectures with comments.
 Follow every command sequentially of each script to train/test the Blackbox (BB), concept